kesh-lang/kesh/examples.md

 ### Tuples

-Tuples are a simpler, but very useful, data structure for grouping related values.
+Tuples are a much simpler, but very useful, data structure for grouping related values.

 A tuple of only one value is equivalent to that value.
 An empty tuple is equivalent to [`#nothing`](#special-types).